dwegmull/ArduNrfL01/README.md

 NOTE: The transmitter is designed to be powered directly from two alcaline batteries.
 In order to acheive this, a 3.3V
       Arduino must be used.
 In addition, the voltage regulator on the board must be removed and bypassed.
-      The voltage regulator on the RF board must also be removed and bypassed Finaly, the AVR processor configuration registers must be altered to allow operation down to 1.8V
+      The voltage regulator on the RF board must also be removed and bypassed Finaly, the AVR processor configuration registers must be altered to allow operation down to 1.8V.
+This is done by using AVRdude with the following options: -U lfuse:w:0xe2:m -U hfuse:w:0xda:m -U efuse:w:0x06:m